View Invariant Learning for Vision-Language Navigation in Continuous Environments: Introduction

 \section{Introduction}

-\textit{Vision-Language Navigation (VLN)} \cite{anderson2018vision} is a cross-domain research problem that requires an agent to follow human instructions by executing a sequence of actions.
-Traditional VLN assumes a predefined topological map, represented as a graph, where the agent moves along predefined graph edges.
-The broader \textit{Vision-Language Navigation in Continuous Environments (VLNCE)} \cite{krantz2020beyond-vlnce1} problem removes this constraint, enabling agents to move freely in continuous space.
-Prior works in VLNCE mainly improve navigation by designing better neural architectures \cite{hong2021vln-vlnbert,georgakis2022cross-cm2,wang2023gridmm,an2024etpnav,zhang2025cosmo} or incorporating richer spatial and semantic features \cite{hong2021vln-vlnbert,georgakis2022cross-cm2,wang2023gridmm,an2024etpnav,hong2022bridging,wang2024lookahead-vlnnerf,wang2024sim,zhang2024narrowing}.
-However, these learned policies often struggle when the camera viewpoint — that is, its height and viewing angle — changes during deployment.
-Even small shifts can lead to large performance drops when policies are deployed under varied viewpoints.
+\textit{Vision-Language Navigation (VLN)} \cite{anderson2018vision} requires an agent to follow human instructions by executing a sequence of actions.
+Traditional VLN assumes a predefined topological graph, where the agent moves along predefined graph edges.
+The broader \textit{VLN in Continuous Environments (VLNCE)} \cite{krantz2020beyond-vlnce1} problem removes this constraint, enabling agents to move freely in continuous space.
+Prior works in VLNCE mainly improve navigation by designing better neural architectures \cite{hong2021vln-vlnbert,georgakis2022cross-cm2,wang2023gridmm,an2024etpnav} or incorporating richer spatial and semantic features \cite{hong2022bridging,wang2024lookahead-vlnnerf,wang2024sim,zhang2024narrowing}.
+However, these learned policies often struggle when the camera viewpoint (i.e. height and viewing angle) changes during deployment where even small shifts in viewpoint can lead to large performance drops.

-This situation, which we refer to as the \textit{Varied Viewpoint} challenge, occurs when agents are required to generalize across environments with different egocentric camera placements.
-While prior work such as MV-MVM \cite{seo2023multi}, RoboUniView \cite{liu2024robouniview}, and ReViWo \cite{panglearning} also tackle the varied viewpoint challenge, they were developed for robotic manipulation rather than navigation tasks.
-In the context of VLNCE, the very recent GVNav \cite{li2025ground} method focuses on the impact of viewpoint changes by adopting a fixed ground-level viewpoint and addresses viewpoint shifts by retraining their model with this specific ground-level configuration.
-However, this approach only considers a single, fixed camera height and does not account for variations in both heights and angles simultaneously.
-Furthermore, as we will demonstrate in Section \ref{sec:ablation}, GVNav's simple retraining strategy proves insufficient to handle the more complex varied viewpoint challenge.
+This \textit{Varied Viewpoint} challenge, occurs when agents need to generalize across environments with different egocentric camera placements and is especially relevant in real-world robotics, where robots have different camera mounting positions.
+To systematically study this problem, we introduce \textit{V$^2$-VLNCE (VLNCE with Varied Viewpoints)}, a generalized setting designed to evaluate policy performance under diverse camera viewpoints.
+We focus on two variables: camera height and angle.
+In each episode, we sample a viewpoint from a 2D distribution over a range of heights and angles which better reflect the variation in real-world scenarios.
+While prior work \cite{seo2023multi,liu2024robouniview} considered this varied viewpoint challenge, they were developed for robotic manipulation rather than navigation tasks.
+As for VLNCE, GVNav \cite{li2025ground} focused on the impact of height shift and addressed by training with this specific configuration.
+However, that approach only considers a single, fixed camera height and does not account for variations in both heights and angles simultaneously as we do.